thepeterstone/docs/pages/doc/proxies.md

 ---
-title: Wavefront Proxies
+title: Wavefront Proxy
 keywords:
 tags: [proxies, data]
 sidebar: doc_sidebar
 permalink: proxies.html
-summary: Learn about Wavefront proxies.
+summary: Proxy benefits, deployment options, and install/config overview
 ---
 You can send data to the Wavefront service directly using [direct ingestions](direct_ingestion.html) -- but most customers and the Wavefront DevOps team use proxies.